By Annette Evans

 The above was written by competitive, sponsored shooter Annette Evans.

 Speaking of holsters, did you know we carry some in our online store?
-Check out this modular Kydex Holster from Crows Tactical, easily allowing the wearer to put on a different firearm each day.
+Check out the line up from KSG Armory – custom Kydex holsters for every gun owner.